Generalized quantum Chernoff bound: Quantum Chernoff divergence between sets of quantum states

 While the quantum Chernoff divergence and quasi-divergence between two states are directly related through their definitions, we have thus far extended these quantities for sets of quantum states independently.
-It is therefore natural to ask whether a relationship analogous to Eq.~\eqref{eq: definition of Chernoff divergence} holds between the Chernoff divergence and quasi-divergence when extended to sets of quantum states.
-The following result establishes this connection by applying minimax theorems.
+It is therefore natural to ask whether a relationship analogous to $C(\rho_1 \| \rho_2) = \max_{0 \leq \alpha \leq 1} -\log Q_\alpha(\rho_1 \| \rho_2)$ holds between the Chernoff divergence and quasi-divergence when extended to sets of quantum states.
+The following result establishes this connection by applying minimax theorems for convex sets.

-\begin{shaded} \begin{lemma} Let $\cH$ be a finite-dimensional Hilbert space, and let $\sC_1, \sC_2 \subseteq \density(\cH)$ be two convex sets of quantum states.
+\begin{boxtheorem}[Finite and asymptotic connections.]
+Let $\cH$ be a finite-dimensional Hilbert space, and let $\sC_1, \sC_2 \subseteq \density(\cH)$ be two convex sets of quantum states.
 Then it holds that

 Moreover, let $\sC_1 = \{\sC_{1,n}\}_{n\in \NN}$ and $\sC_2 = \{\sC_{2,n}\}_{n\in \NN}$ be two stable sequences of convex sets of quantum states, where each $\sC_{1,n}, \sC_{2,n} \subseteq \density(\cH^{\ox n})$.
 Then it holds that